-So, here in Portland, local Fred Meyer stores (I believe a total of ten) banned plastic toss-away bags as of August 1st.
+Here in Portland, local Fred Meyer stores (I believe a total of ten) banned plastic disposable grocery bags as of August 1st.
 This happened, according to a Kroger/Fred Meyer news release, because of a new mess of laws that may go into effect here in Portland, Oregon that will ban bags in some places (not all).

 In July, Portland Mayor Sam Adams introduced a draft ordinance that asks for a citywide plastic bag ban from some stores and would require stores to charge five cents for paper bags.